Do you want to get better at Go? One of the most common questions people ask us is something along the lines of “how do I get better at Go?”.

 Tesuji problems usually require you to achieve a particular strategic aim.
 For example, capture or rescue a group of stones, cut or connect some stones, attack or defend a group effectively, or win a capturing race.

-In fact, the distinction between tesuji and life and death is fairly arbitrary, because life and death problems are usually solved using tesuji.
+In fact, the distinction between tesuji and life and death is fairly arbitrary, because life and death problems are often solved using tesuji.
 Let’s not worry too much about that though…

 Should I look at the solutions?

-Do you best to solve the problem.
+Do your best to solve the problem.
 Read out different possible moves and their refutations.
 When you’re confident that you’ve solved the problem, then look at the answer.
-There are a three reasons for this:
+There are a three reasons for doing so:

 - You know when you’ve solved the problem correctly, which turns solving problems into a game which is enjoyable in itself.